test-kitchen/kitchen-vagrant/README.md

 details, please read the Vagrant [machine settings][vagrant_machine_settings] page.

 The default will be computed from the platform name of the instance.
-However, for a small number of common/known platforms in the [Bento][bento] project, the default will prepend `"opscode-"` to the start to match the downloadable `box_url` (see below).
+However, for a number of common platforms in the [Bento][bento] project, the default will prefix the name with `bento/` in accordance with Atlas naming standards.

-For example, a platform with a Bento box called "ubuntu-14.04" will produce a default `box` value of `"opscode-ubuntu-14.04"`.
-Alternatively, a box called `"slackware-14.1"` will produce a default `box` value of `"slackware-14.1".
+For example, a platform with name `ubuntu-16.04` will produce a default `box` value of `bento/ubuntu-16.04`.
+Alternatively, a box called `slackware-14.1` will produce a default `box` value of `slackware-14.1`.

 ### <a name="config-box-check-update"></a> box\_check\_update